Become An Army Cyberwarrior

 You’ll also gain the skills needed to locate international hacker networks, disrupt the schemes of domestic cybercriminals, and safeguard the communications ability of the U.S. Army—the most powerful fighting force the world has ever known.

-As a Cyber and Electronic Warfare Officer, you’ll be the principal staff Officer responsible for Cyber protection and integration.
+As a Cyber Electromagnetic Warfare Officer, you’ll be the principal staff Officer responsible for Cyber protection and integration.
 You’ll conduct and coordinate electronic attacks, facilitate electronic protection, and provide electronic warfare support.

-As a Cyber Operations Officer, you’ll conduct integrated and synchronized defensive and offensive cyberspace operations by targeting hostile enemy activities and capabilities.
+As a Cyber Warfare Officer, you’ll conduct integrated and synchronized defensive and offensive cyberspace operations by targeting hostile enemy activities and capabilities.

 Cryptologic Intelligence Analyst